joshuasrichardson/AntHillSearch/README.md

 ["An agent-based model of collective nest choice by the ant Temnothorax albipennis"](https://www-sciencedirect-com.erl.lib.byu.edu/science/article/pii/S0003347205002332) by Stephen C. Pratt, David J. T. Sumpter, Eamonn B. Mallon, and Nigel R.
 Franks.
-The model in this Anthill Search program is mostly based on the model represented in the "Structure of the Model" section of this paper, b ut adjustments such as the converged phase and the Go state have been added.
+The model in this Anthill Search program is mostly based on the model represented in the "Structure of the Model" section of this paper, but adjustments such as the Converged phase, Go state, and Dead state have been added.

 Another useful paper about this topic is found at ["Nest Site Choices in Social Insects"](https://www-sciencedirect-com.erl.lib.byu.edu/science/article/pii/B9780128096338012620?via%3Dihub)